Analysis | The 2016 campaign inoculated the public against Trump’s 2020 tactics

 On Tuesday morning, the president lashed out at his attorney general for not launching an investigation focused on Biden.

 “We’ve got to get the attorney general to act,” Trump said on “Fox and Friends.”
 “He’s got to act, and he’s got to act fast.
 He’s got to appoint somebody” — meaning, a special counsel.
-“This is major corruption and this has to be known about before the election.”
+“This is major corruption, and this has to be known about before the election.”

 The “corruption” Trump is alleging isn’t clear.
 In its most concrete form, Trump may be resuscitating long-debunked claims about why Biden pressured Ukraine to fire a prosecutor, a call that was supported by the international community and Ukrainian leaders.
 But there’s nothing to suggest that Trump’s complaint involves much more than rhetorical comfort food, a soup made up of “leaked email,” “political opponent” and “bad."